AtikIOS/AtikIOS/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on iOS Developer
+- 🔭 I’m currently working on iOS Development
 - 🌱 I’m currently learning Advance topic from swift
 - 💬 Ask me about Swift UIKit